20 years QU-AX

 The first range of unicycles

-The first QU-AX unicycles was the “Standard” range – today the OnlyOne.
-At that time the only mass production unicycles were made for Japan (Miyata).
-The unicycles on the European market were very basic and the choice on the market was small.
-The unicycles at that time were not very durable – and not comfortable either.
-They were more circus equipment than sports equipment.
-To make unicycles really popular, children, parents and bicycle dealers had to understand that anyone can learn to ride a unicycle – at any age.
+The first QU-AX unicycle was the ‘Standard’ range — now known as the ‘OnlyOne’.
+At that time, Miyata were the only manufacturer producing mass-market unicycles.
+The unicycles available in Europe were very basic, and there was little choice.
+The unicycles available at that time were neither very durable nor comfortable.
+They were more like circus equipment than sports equipment.
+For unicycles to become popular, children, parents, and bicycle dealers needed to realise that anyone can learn to ride a unicycle at any age.

 First product range

-The photo above shows the first QU-AX unicycle range.
-The standard unicycle (right), the luxury (left), and the professional in the middle.
-So the Minibike, which was still blue at the time, was also one of the first products.
-The equipment, as well as our efforts to bring the sport to a wider audience, have helped to bring the sport forward in this country.
-Big suppliers like Tchibo or supermarket-chains made special offers with unicycles and so unicycling became a trend sport for a while.
+The photo above shows the first range of QU-AX unicycles.
+From left to right: the standard, the luxury and the professional models.
+The Minibike, which was blue at the time, was also one of the first products.
+Our efforts to popularise the sport, as well as the equipment, have helped to promote it in this country.
+Large suppliers such as Tchibo and supermarket chains offered unicycles, making unicycling a trendy sport for a while.

-The professional unicycle mentioned above – a freestyle unicycle – was the first QU-AX model in the high-end product-range.
-This was often upgrade for freestyle competitions, with Panaracer HP tires and MKS pedals.
-Also at that time chromed models with short cranks were standard in this discipline.
+The professional unicycle mentioned above — a freestyle unicycle — was the first high-end model in the QU-AX range.
+It was often upgraded for freestyle competitions with Panaracer HP tyres and MKS pedals.
+Chromed models with short cranks were also standard in this discipline at that time.

 Upgraded first Profi unicycle

-This unicycle was and still is one of the most common unicycles in freestyle competitions.
-Our goal was and is to make unicycles available to the widest possible public by offering high quality unicycles at a consistently high quality and affordable price.
-At the same time, the quality and durability of the unicycles has been and will be constantly improved.
+This unicycle is one of the most common in freestyle competitions, both now and in the past.
+Our goal has always been to make unicycles available to the widest possible audience by offering high-quality products at an affordable price.
+At the same time, we have constantly improved the quality and durability of our unicycles.

-Also at this time the Municycling was born.
-Kris Holm invented this discipline.
-The first Munis of that time were built by improvisation from a mixture of unicycle parts and mountain bike parts.
+It was also at this time that municycling was born.
+This discipline was invented by Kris Holm.
+The first Munis were improvised from a mixture of unicycle and mountain bike parts.

 Enlarged range with Unicycles and Pogo-Sticks